thomaslam/HotlineBing/README.md

 ![](http://www.bet.com/content/dam/betcom/images/2015/10/Music-10-16-10-31/102015-music-drake-hotline-bling-gif-3.gif.custom1200x675x20.dimg)

-A product of YHACK-2015, Hotline-Bing is an sms driven web client.
+A product of YHACK-2015, Hotline-Bing is an SMS driven web-search client.
+Search the internet and used internet based services when you have no internet!
 Based on initial user input as stored in `note` the query is either handed off to Haven-On-Demand where text analysis is done and the proper dates and locations are returned, or given directly to Bing.

 if the user indicates that she wants to look for a hotel on Priceline than the API is queried with the users input and the top hotels are returned.
 The user gets to see the top hotel listings in the selected area with the option to learn more about any of them.
 If they user indicates that they would like to `pay` then a link to the [Braintree](https://www.braintreepayments.com/) payments system is sent to them where they can then pay for the hotel room at that time.